 Oh.
 That “primal” thing… Yeah, I’ve read up on the Paleo and Primal diets, and for a year or so I practically doubled up on my meat intake.
 I’ve since ratcheted back to eating meat only once or twice a week on average.
 During that “full-on primal” stage, it was interesting to see how low my cholesterol and blood pressure clocked-in, despite all that extra meat and coconut oil…

 The extra protein was a key benefit of my primal diet phase.
 When you hit your 40s, it’s time to ramp up your intake of protein big-time, since us old people struggle to process it as well.
 That said, there are plenty of non-meat protein sources available.

 Mrs. Cubert keeps us well stocked with eggs, cottage cheese, beans, nuts, and vegetables high in protein.
 And if I were being totally honest, I’d have added in the cost of the large containers of veg protein powders that form the base of our smoothies.
 But then, if we weren’t a vegetarian household, I’m quite certain we’d still have some other sort of performance powder to add to our smoothies.

-But the main point is this: Being a vegetarian family is not just about saving a few nickels.
+But the main point is this: Being a vegetarian on a budget is not just about saving a few nickels.
 Take some of the meat out of your diet today, and start looking forward to a healthier and longer life.
 Tabulating the cost avoidance of bad health and lost time would stretch way beyond the bounds of this post.
 Now go eat a salad.